Launching a new business is scary.

 From this, Wellness Site Shop was born.
 Had I not actually gone out and talked to my target audience, I would probably still be struggling to be a custom designer doing client work.
 I’ve received such a positive response so far, and I’m so grateful I was able to get over my fear and talk to people about what they really needed.

-If you’re still feeling a little timid, reach out to people in your inner network first, or a community like The Collective.
-You can bounce ideas around and get feedback to what people are really looking for without overstepping your comfort zone too much.
+If you’re still feeling a little timid, reach out to people in your inner network first.
+You can bounce ideas around and get feedback on what people are really looking for without overstepping your comfort zone too much.
 Eventually, you will need to reach out to potential clients for market research, but having some practice will build your confidence for when the time comes.

 Listen To Your Gut